k4l3b4/Betenda-client/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact me on my telegram account @kaleb_abebe.
+If you have any questions or need further assistance, feel free to contact me on my telegram account [Kaleb abebe](https://t.me/kaleb_abebe).

 Happy contributing! 🚀